NapkinVisual/Napkin-Visual/docs/api-reference/reducers/README.md

 };
 ```

-User can import a specific action handler in their root reducer and use it to directly modify kepler.gl’s state (without dispathcing a kepler.gl action).
-This will give user the full control over kepler.gl’s component state.
+User can import a specific action handler in their root reducer and use it to directly modify the state (without dispathcing an action).
+This will give user the full control over the component state.

-Here is an example how you can listen to an app action `QUERY_SUCCESS` and call `updateVisDataUpdater` to load data into kepler.gl.
+Here is an example how you can listen to an app action `QUERY_SUCCESS` and call `updateVisDataUpdater` to load data.

 ```js
 import keplerGlReducer, {visStateUpdaters} from 'kepler.gl/reducers';